sparkflows/sparkflows-docs/docs/aws/user-guide/sagemaker.rst

 Integration with SageMaker
 ========================

 Fire is fully integrated with AWS SageMaker.
-Fire provides a number of processors for doing model building with SageMaker.
+Fire provides a number of processors for building models on SageMaker.

 You can do Data Preparation and Feature Engineering with Sparkflows doing compute with Apache Spark.
-Sparkflows then seamlessly enables you to do your model training and deployment with SageMaker.
+Sparkflows, then seamlessly, enables you to do your model training and deployment with SageMaker.

-The above forms a very powerful combinations for end to end Machine Learning.
+The above forms a very powerful combination for end to end Machine Learning.

 Spark Sagemaker Examples
 ------------------------